 The Balance Between Family Time, Work, And Self Interests

 Are the days of watching 9 hours of football over for me on Sunday?
 Yes, yes they are.
 And I’m good with it!
 I don’t think I’ll ever lay on my deathbed wishing that I spent more time watching TV.
 Yes, the games might still be on in the background.
-And I will still watch my beloved Raiders if they happen to be on.
+And I will still watch my beloved Raiders if they happen to be on (less loved now that they traded Mack-idiots).
 And FSU.
-But now the focus is to spend as much time as possible with my family and to give as much attention to raising our boy as possible.
-And if he so chooses to be a football fan, I suppose we could count watching games as bonding time right?
+But now the focus is to spend as much time as possible with my family and to give as much attention to raising our boy, and soon to be second child, as possible.
+And if they choose to be a football fan, I suppose we could count watching games as bonding time right?

 Invest in Yourself